 Atomic Energy of Canada Limited

-About AECL
+ABOUT AECL

-GoCo Contract Renewal
+GoCo Contract Procurement

-This page was last updated December 15, 2023
+This page was last updated June12, 2025

 AECL delivers its mandate through a Government-owned, Contractor-operated (GoCo) model, whereby a private-sector organization, Canadian Nuclear Laboratories (CNL), is responsible for operating AECL’s sites.